mahakc2205/Customer-Churn-Analysis-and-Prediction/README.md

 **Note:** The generated CSV is ignored by git and not uploaded to GitHub, keeping your repository clean.

+## Usage/Activity Data Generation (Detailed)
+The script `scripts/generate_usage_data.py` creates a large, realistic usage/activity dataset for analysis.
+Here’s what it does:

+- **Imports Required Libraries:** Uses `pandas`, `numpy`, `faker`, and `random` for data generation and handling.
+- **Sets Number of Usage Records:** You can choose how many usage/activity records to generate (e.g., 100,000).
+- **Defines Usage Attributes:**
+  - CustomerID: Randomly selected from real customers in the master data
+  - UsageDate: Random date in the last 2 years
+  - Service: Randomly chosen from ['Mobile App', 'Website', 'ATM', 'Branch Visit']
+  - Amount: Random float between 10 and 1000 (2 decimal places)
+  - SessionDuration: Random integer between 1 and 120 (minutes)
+- **Generates Data:** Loops through the desired number of usage records, creating a dictionary for each with the above attributes.
+- **Creates a DataFrame:** Converts the list of usage dictionaries into a pandas DataFrame.
+- **Ensures Data Folder Exists:** Uses `os.makedirs('data', exist_ok=True)` to make sure the `data/` folder is present.
+- **Saves as CSV:** Writes the DataFrame to `data/usage_data.csv`.
+- **Prints a Message:** Lets you know the file was created and where it’s saved.

+**Note:** The generated CSV is ignored by git and not uploaded to GitHub, keeping your repository clean.

 ## Getting Started
 1. Clone the repository.
 2. Install dependencies: `pip install -r requirements.txt`
-3. Run the data generation script: `python scripts/generate_customer_master.py`
+3. Run the customer data generation script: `python scripts/generate_customer_master.py`
+4. Run the usage/activity data generation script: `python scripts/generate_usage_data.py`
-4. Generated data will be saved in the `data/` folder (not tracked by git).
+5. Generated data will be saved in the `data/` folder (not tracked by git).

 ---